aminqp/fetch-postman/README.md

 # fetch-postman
-Get All API's from Postman
+Get All APIs from Postman